aws/aws-app-mesh-roadmap/BETA-CHANNEL.md

 ## When will the Beta Channel be available?

 Coming soon.
-Details will be posted here as they become availabl
+Details will be posted here as they become available.